hnjm/2DTileMapLevelEditor/Assets/GracesGames/2DTileMapLevelEditor/ReadMe.txt

 - Add and remove prefabs to quickly and simply build a level
 - Allow players to create and share their own levels
 - Test and change at run-time for quick iterations
+- Level Builder to build your levels without the Level Editor
 - Open source and fully customizable to support the needs of your game

 - Save and load the levels